nicobao/personal-notebook/003_opinionated_git_workflow.md

 ---

+### What to do when two development happens simultaneously (experimenting with a complex feature for instance)?

-_WARNING!_ I don't recommend doing the following at all, it is generally a bad idea.
+_WARNING!_ I don't recommend doing this at all, it is generally a bad idea.
 99% of the time it is unecessary and cumbersome.

-What to do when two development happens simultaneously (experimenting with a complex feature for instance)?
 1. Create a new branch for the experimental dev
 1. Send PRs to that branch and trigger CI as if it was `main`
 1. Keep going with the normal workflow for the rest of the development